apache/openwhisk-devtools/dcos-universe/README.md

 [![Build Status](https://travis-ci.org/openwhisk/openwhisk-devtools.svg?branch=master)](https://travis-ci.org/openwhisk/openwhisk-devtools)

-This is the source to generate DC/OS packages for OpenWhisk in the Mesosphere universe.
+This is the source to generate DC/OS packages for OpenWhisk in the Mesosphere Universe.

 ## How to build and set up packages repository